girasole123/Abbrev/README.md

 - chemical, mathematical, and currency symbols;
 - custom categories;
 - styled short and long forms;
-- separate catalogues and outlines for each category;
+- separate catalogs and outlines for each category;
 - customizable headings, separators, fillers, and spacing.

 Abbrev does not impose a specific language or terminology system.
 You can customize headings and definitions to suit English, French, German, and many other languages.